Zirias/dos2ansi/README.md

 background colors, intensity and blinking attribute.
 The input is expected to use CP-437 or one of the other supported DOS codepages.

+The builtin translation tables attempt to match the appearance on VGA as close as possible.
+For example, unused codepoints are mapped to U+25AE (Black Vertical Rectangle), because scans of old Microsoft documents show a glyph resembling this.
+This is also relevant for e.g. arabic letters that have many different forms; they are translated to unicode codepoints denoting the "isolated" form, because this was the only way they could be displayed in text mode.
+As a consequence, this tool isn't well-suited for converting arabic *text*.

+Results depend on both your terminal (there are interesting issues with e.g. writing direction) and the font you're using (e.g. on Windows, the "Courier New" font sometimes gives better results than "Consolas").
+Please check with different terminals and fonts before reporting a bug in dos2ansi.

 ## Features

 * Renders to a virtual canvas with a fixed width, defaulting to 80 columns